 Once a test begins students may not leave the test room for 30 minutes

-- If students finish a test before that time, he/she may review their answers but are expected to sit quietly and not disturb others.
+- If students finish a test before that time, they may review their answers but are expected to sit quietly and not disturb others.

-- Once students leave the room he/she may only re-enter if/when invited back by Faculty.
+- Once students leave the room they may only re-enter if/when invited back by Faculty.

 - Any student found cheating during the course of an examination/test will be addressed according to procedures found in Conestoga Student Guide.

 - Faculty are responsible to advise students as to the material permitted in the testing room.
 Personal items and learning materials will be left in an area identified by the Faculty.

 - Faculty will advise as to the seating arrangements of students.